|

 June 26th: We have our first flower on the snap peas!

-June 30th: Turnip were the first of our garden seeded veggie crop to get out of the ground and so far it's looking great!
+June 30th: Turnip was the first of our garden seeded veggie crop to get out of the ground and so far it's looking great!

 July 2nd: Carrots weren't too far behind sprouting just a couple days later.